takuyan/TiActiveRecord/README.md

 # TiActiveRecord

-Active Record for Titanium
+Active Record Pattern of CoffeeScript for Titanium.

-# Usage
+# Example

+`sample1.coffee`

     a1 = Article.build
       uid: 10